Childrens Environmental Health & Neurodevelopmental/Reproductive Risks

 A recent review focused on neurodevelopmental disorders, particularly ASD, ADHD, and schizophrenia, and described that the susceptibility of neurodevelopmental disorders to toxicant exposure is not limited to the gestational period but extends into the postnatal period.

-Interactions of environmental contaminants and other environmental factors may combine to increase the risk of neurodevelopmental disorders.
-For example, exposure to lead may have stronger effects on neurodevelopment among children with lower socioeconomic status.
+increase the risk of neurodevelopmental disorders.
+For example, exposure to lead may have

 As health care provider we need to educate our family, community, patients, and coworkers about the environmental toxins that we expose daily and the dangerous effects on health of children and adults.
 How those affect prenatal and postnatal brain, neurodevelopmental, and mental disorders.